-- 1. Collaborated with Partnering Facilitator for 2 contracts preconstruction conferences attendance and training in connection with a Federal-aid contract - 2.
-Presented 8 EEO Contractor Compliance Virtual Training to Internal personnel, contractors, subcontractors and lower tiered subcontractors for the reintroduction of ADOT's oversight requirements.
+- Number of completed subcontractors desks reviews: 233 - Number of completed subcontractors onsite interviews: 44 - Collaborated with Partnering Facilitator for 29 contracts preconstruction conferences attendance and training in connection with a Federal-aid contract with a total of 781 attendees. - Presented 12 EEO Contractor Compliance Virtual Training to Internal personnel, contractors, subcontractors and lower tiered subcontractors for the reintroduction of ADOT's oversight requirements.
 EEO Contractor Compliance Program's training has assisted ADOT partner with its external stakeholders to ensure compliance with equal employment opportunity requirements.